prmr/SoftwareDesign/modules/Module-03.md

 ![Object Identity Example](figures/m03-debugger.png)

-In this small example two `Card` objects are created, and consequently result in two distinct objects with two distinct identities, presented with internal object identifiers 21 and 22.
+In this small example two `Card` objects are created, and consequently result in two distinct objects with two distinct identities, represented with internal object identifiers 21 and 22.
 In the object diagram below, the `main` method and its two variables is represented as an object.
 The diagram shows how object identity corresponds to both object model elements and the references to these objects.
 If, for instance, a reference to the `Card` object with id 21 is added to a list, there will be two shared references to a single identity.

 ![Object Identity Example](figures/m03-objectDiagram1.png)